-c) Description of the ways in which current and future risks are taken into account in the remuneration processes including the nature and type of the key measures used to take account of these risks.
+- c) Description of the ways in which current and future risks are taken into account in the remuneration processes. - Overview of the key risks that the Bank takes into account when implementing remuneration measures

 The Board approves the risk framework for the Bank and the business activities of the Bank are undertaken within this framework to achieve the financial plan.
 The risk framework includes the Bank's risk appetite, limits framework and policies and procedures governing various types of risk.
-KPIs of Whole Time Directors & equivalent positions, as well as employees, incorporate relevant risk management related aspects.
+KPIs of WTDs & equivalent positions, as well as employees, incorporate relevant risk management related aspects.
 For example, in addition to performance targets in areas such as growth and profits, performance indicators include aspects such as the desired funding profile and asset quality.
 The BGRNC takes into consideration all the above aspects while assessing organisational and individual performance and making compensation-related recommendations to the Board.